TREASURIES-Bonds rise on outlook for supportive Fed policy

 The 30-year bond was up 27/32, its yield easing to 3.29 percent from 3.34 percent on Monday.
 The 30-year is below its 4-1/2-month high of 3.4920 percent set last Monday and its 200-day moving average of 3.3672 percent.

-Matthew Duch, lead portfolio manager for the Calvert Government Fund at Calvert Investments, a fund group with more than $12.6 billion in assets under management, said flows were light.
+Matthew Duch, lead portfolio manager for the Calvert Government Fund at Calvert Investments, a fund group with over $12.6 billion in assets under management, said flows were light.

 On Monday, Fed Chairman Bernanke cautioned that U.S. growth remains too low to reduce unemployment much further.
 The jobless rate stood at 8.3 percent in February.